cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

  ![Guidance]({{ site.baseurl }}/assets/img/guidance.png){:width="600 px"}

-# Testing prototypes with many users
+# Putting prototypes in front of many users

 We took what we learned from both victims and police and applied it to prototypes through incremental, but informed changes.
 To test whether our latest iteration of the reporting form [Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2) met the needs of victims and police, we examined how the current iteration compared to other versions including the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/) and an earlier iteration [Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1) in a quantitative experiment.